kata-containers/www.katacontainers.io/src/pages/learn/index.md

 #### Where is the code?

 You can find the code at [github.com/kata-containers](https://github.com/kata-containers).
-You won't see much yet, as Clean Containers and runV cores are currently merging the code bases, but you can expect Kata Containers code to be ready around the end of Q2 2018.
 You can find links to the original repositories from Intel and Hyper.sh on the [katacontainers.io](https://katacontainers.io) homepage.

 #### Can I contribute to it?